 Professional portfolio management can be helpful for those who are very busy and don’t enjoy managing investments

 Let me start by discussing the concept of portfolio management.
-A portfolio manager manages investments by making decisions on a client's behalf in regard to asset allocation; selection of stocks, mutual funds, ETFs, bonds, etc.; and rebalancing.
+A portfolio manager manages investments by making and implementing decisions on a client’s behalf in regard to asset allocation; selection of investments such as stocks, mutual funds, ETFs, bonds, etc.; and rebalancing.
 Typically, a client will pay a percentage of the dollar amount of assets under management (AUM) for this service.
-There may also be charges for transaction fees required to implement the portfolio-management strategy.
+There may also be charges for transaction fees required to implement and maintain the portfolio-management strategy.

 The idea of such an arrangement is that as a client’s wealth grows so do the earnings of the outside firm managing the client’s portfolio.
 For example, if an adviser starts by managing $200,000 in assets for a 1% AUM fee, then the annual fee collected by the adviser is $1,000.
 If the assets are grown to $400,000, then the annual fee collected becomes $2,000.